Before talking about tasting, we have to go over basic understanding of pu erh tea notes. Notes of pu erh tea are mainly from three different sources;

 Musty, earthy, robust, woody, lotus note or sticky rice aroma, these notes are mostly only tasted from pu erh tea.
 If you are new to pu erh tea, you may feel weird about these tasting notes, and can’t understand how people is crazy about these tastings.

 The raw Pu’erh tea naturally tastes bitter, strong and sharp.
 However, after some years of natural aging, the bitter taste can be eliminated, and emerged with noticeable aging aroma.
 Ripe (cooked) Pu’er tea is a man-made fermented tea that arose only after 1973.
 As the name suggests, there is a special note in ripe (cooked) tea, which is different from raw tea.
 The taste and texture of ripe tea are constantly changing by the aging time.
-The musty note from fermentation is gradually eliminated by the aging time, and converse to soft soothing texture.
+The musty note from fermentation is gradually eliminated by the aging time and converted to soft soothing and heavier texture.

 In old time, wild arbor tea was extremely bitter that could not be drinkable.
 After being through the long cultivation by older generations, the "wild type" tea has transformed to "cultivated" tea today.